Phillipcostas/heroku-cat/README.md

 ### Cat Routes

-Out cat routes follow a pretty standard setup - however, each cat route is protected and requires an access token.
+Our cat routes follow a pretty standard setup - however, each cat route is protected and requires an access token.

 #### Cat Index